matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 # Quickstart

-In about 5 minutes this tutorial will show you how to deploy a smart contract to zkSync and build a dApp to interact with it using the zkSync development toolbox.
+In this quickstart guide, you will learn how to deploy a smart contract to zkSync and build a dApp to interact with it using the zkSync development toolbox.

 This is what we're going to build: